 But now that our eldest son was married a year ago, and we added a beautiful daughter-in-law to our family, we’ve had to adjust our expectations again.

 In my role as a pastor, I’ve had many conversations with members of our church family and community who experience times of financial need.

 Many times during and after the holidays, I would hear from people who needed to cut back on Christmas spending but they just couldn’t bring themselves to do so.
 They lost a job, or got cut back, and they didn’t have the income they were used to.
 But they wanted to give their kids a “good Christmas,” so they maintained their kids’ expectations and spent like they always had.

 Of course, if you’re spending like usual, and you have no income, you’ll end up in debt if you don’t have adequate savings.
 And those credit card bills no doubt will create a lot of post-holiday stress which may last long into the new year.

-One year when I was young, my dad’s company went on strike.
+One year when I was young, my dad’s factory went on strike.
 He was out of work for 18 months.
 I remember that Christmas was pretty “lean” that year, but my mom and dad helped me and my brother to understand what was going on and why.